Essential for most firms but it must be taken out in conjunction with the right advice

-An expert adviser can handle all the technicalities and significantly reduce delays and cut down on the hassle involved for clients.
+An expert business protection adviser can handle all the technicalities and significantly reduce delays and cut down on the hassle involved for clients.
 It can, for example, give a valuable heads-up on the type of information likely to be required for financial underwriting and ensure that an individual only has to undergo a single medical examination for several different policies.

 Chase de Vere is unusually well placed to help in this respect by virtue of the fact that, unlike many of our competitors in the employee benefits space, we also have an independent financial adviser (IFA) arm.

 Business protection falls into something of an awkward black hole between corporate and individual business, which means that few intermediaries choose to advise on it.